Norgannon1028/TunicTranslator/README.md

 Explore the wilderness,
 discover spooky ruins,
-and fight terrible creatures from long ago.
+and fight terrible creatures from long ago!
 ```

 Simply run